quantumarmadillo/quantumarmadillo/README.md

 Ask if I deserve a strawberry milkshake. ;)

 Ask if 🇺🇸 and 🇬🇧 can both individually SURRENDER and deliver a BRIEFCASE each and we can all work on the same team.
 And we can progress quicker.
 But you don't have to decide on every response. 🙂

+Ask if it's better than being left behind as SPACE LIVESTOCK.